 There is a need to define innovative solutions to public policy problems, to provide analysis of different alternatives, and to create a plan that would benefit the largest number of stakeholders.
 This course focuses on the process of constructing, evaluating, and deciding among alternatives based on their ability to satisfy society's goals.
 Honors version available.

-Making Connections Gen Ed: SS, Cl.
-Grading Status: Letter grade.
+Making Connections Gen Ed: SS, CI.

 PLCY 220.
 The Politics of Public Policy.
 3 Credits.

 Examines approaches to American politics and public policy and analyzes why government responds to problems in predictable ways.
 Honors version available.